argoproj/argo-events/docs/signal-guide.md

 ### Calendar
 Time-based signals can include signals based on a [cron]() schedule or an [interval duration](https://golang.org/pkg/time/#ParseDuration).
 In addition, calendar signals currently support a `recurrence` field in which to specify special exclusion dates for which this signal will not produce an event.
 Eventually, we hope to support a calendar-plugin or interface where users can configure special handling calendar/business logic.

+### Webhook
+Webhook offers a basic HTTP server.
+User can provide the server port and register the REST API endpoint.
+See Request Methods in RFC7231 to define the HTTP REST endpoint.

 ### MMQP
 [MMQP](http://mqtt.org/) is a M2M "Internet of Things" connectivity protocol (ISO/IEC PRF 20922) designed to be extremely lightweight and ideal for mobile applications.
 Some broker implementations can be found [here](https://github.com/mqtt/mqtt.github.io/wiki/brokers).